-The most beautiful of cats, the Van cat is a pure breed living only in Lake Van basin.
+The most beautiful of cats, the Van cat, is a pure breed living only in Lake Van basin.
 Another endemic cat breed is the Ankara cat.
 They are called Angora cats.
 Their most important feature is their two different eye colors.

 Just like people, cats can sometimes be stressed and angry.
-Just as people are made happy by melatonin, the stress of cats can be reduced and they become happier thanks to a natural product, nepetalactone.
-Nepetalactone is an organic compound isolated from the plant catnip (Nepeta cataria), which attracts cats.
-Nepetalactone is a ten-carbon bicyclic monoterpenoid compound derived from isoprene with two fused rings: a cyclopentane and a lactone.
+Just as people are made happy by melatonin, the stress of cats can be reduced and they can be made happy thanks to a natural product.
+Nepetalactone is an organic compound isolated from the plant catnip (Nepeta cataria), which acts as a cat attractant.
+Nepetalactone is a ten-carbon, bicyclic monoterpenoid compound derived from isoprene with two fused rings: a cyclopentane and a lactone.